matthewdeguzman/GatorGuessr/README.md

 ## Requirements

 To run the server, you must set `DB_PASSWORD` to be the password for the database you are using as well as `COOKIE_SECRET` for encoding and decoding cookies.
-If you are having trouble, please contact my cell at `786-614-1426` or email me at `matthew.deguzman0613@gmail.com`.

 ## Cypress